85th EIS tests capabilities in natural disaster exercise

 |0

-This work, 85th EIS tests capabilities in natural disaster exercise [Image 9 of 9], by A1C Devyn Waits, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 85th EIS tests capabilities in natural disaster exercise, by A1C Devyn Waits, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT